blindman81/Snippets/README.md

   <img width="1024" height="1024" alt="Image" src="https://github.com/user-attachments/assets/d5209f07-96ed-4039-94bf-f3b6f728010f" />
 </p>

 A beautiful Material 3 Expressive app to write upto 10 letters of snippets to your photos.
-View and share them in a stylised way.
+View and share them in an expressive way.

 Relive your moments with memories that cycles photos every day.